Do you want to work in TV?

 rad is a paid eight-month traineeship within a Scottish independent television production company which includes full training throughout the placement.

-The programme is aimed at those who are underrepresented in the TV industry: those either with a disability, from black, Asian or ethnic minority communities or from disadvantaged backgrounds.
+The programme is aimed at those who are underrepresented in the TV industry: those who are either deaf, disabled and/or neurodivergent, from Black, Asian or minority ethnic communities or from socio-economically disadvantaged backgrounds.

 There are twelve positions available across three roles: Researcher (Development or Production), Edit Assistant and Production Assistant.
 For more information about each role, please see our rad roles and key skills info sheet or alternatively have a look at the relevant job profile on the ScreenSkills website.